decentropy/archimate-explorer/README.md

 - Follow instructions in welcome.html, to export your Archi data. (it's initially using Archinsurance example data)

 ### Advanced Tip
-You can add a search box and "visualizer" links in your Archi published HTML, by customizing your report plugin STL files - so users can use them together.
-Bug me if you're interested... can add detailed instructions.
+This UI can be integrated into your Archi published HTML, customizing your report plugin STL files - so users can use them together.